nalinigans/GenomicsDB-Install/README.md

 # GenomicsDB-Install
-Experimental scripts to build and install GenomicsDB
+Experimental scripts to build and install GenomicsDB.
+Support initially for ubuntu.